matdombrock/moonforge/doc/API.md

 - `osc_num` - target oscillator

 ### `pan_set(osc_num, pan_l, pan_r)`
 Sets the pan for the given oscillator.
-Does not enforce inverse values.
+This is effectively just a way to control the amplitude of each channel individually.
+That being said it does not override the main amplitude level and is applied as an additional multiplier.
 - `osc_num` - target oscillator
 - `pan_l` - target amplitude for the left channel (0->1)
 - `pan_r` - target amplitude for the right channel (0->1)